dbr/tvnamer/readme.md

 `normalize_unicode_filenames` attempts to replace Unicode characters with their unaccented ASCII equivalent (`å` becomes `a` etc).
 Any untranslatable characters are removed.

 `selectfirst` and `always_rename` mirror the command line arguments `--selectfirst` and `--always` - one automatically selects the first series search result, the other always renames files.
 Setting both to True is equivalent to `--batch`. `recursive` also mirrors the command line argument

+`lowercase_filename` converts the entire filename to lower case.

+This document does not describe all config options - for a complete list, see the comments in [`config_defaults.py`](http://github.com/dbr/tvnamer/blob/master/tvnamer/config_defaults.py)

 # Custom filename parsing pattern